 It was important that RDN tailor the survey to be relevant to participants at different installations around the world, omitting questions that did not pertain to the participant’s own housing type.
 Questions addressed a range of topics including quality of housing, maintenance, amenities, and leasing services.
 RDN also provided technical support to survey participants with a support hotline and email address managed by RDN staff.
-While RDN offered comprehensive support and used personalized questionnaires, results of the survey were kept confidential at every step of the process.
+While RDN offered comprehensive support, a real-time administrative dashboard, and used personalized questionnaires, results of the survey were kept confidential at every step of the process.

 Service RenderedSurvey Research, Design, & Analysis